Equality in the workplace

 Harassment including sexual harassment that is based on any of the 9 grounds is a form of discrimination in relation to conditions of employment.
 Bullying at work which is linked to one of the 9 discriminatory grounds above comes under employment equality legislation.

-The Equality Authority and the Equality Tribunal are separate organisations that work to ensure equality at work.
+The Irish Human Rights and Equality Commission and the Workplace Relations Commission are separate organisations that work to ensure equality at work.

-The Equality Authority is a statutory body set up to work towards the elimination of unlawful discrimination, to promote equality of opportunity and to provide information to the public on equality legislation.
-It can advise and support you to bring a claim to the Equality Tribunal but it has no power to decide a case.
-It can, at its discretion, provide legal assistance to people who wish to bring claims to the Equality Tribunal.
-You can find the booklet, Your Employment Equality Rights Explained on the Equality Authority website.
+The Irish Human Rights and Equality Commission is a statutory body set up to provide information to the public on human rights and equality legislation.
+In some cases it can provide legal assistance to people who wish to bring claims to the Equality Tribunal.
+You can read more in IHREC’s booklet Your Employment Equality Rights Explained.